 What is CRM?

-CRM software brings all of your customer data into a single, centralized location, so your team can access the same information.
+CRM software consolidates customer data into a single, accessible location, ensuring your team has up-to-date information.
+This data may include:

-• Text messages from customers or via marketing campaigns
+• Text messages from customers or marketing campaigns

 • Direct messages received via social media